Bira/octopus-carnival/_drafts/star-wars-everyone.md

 accumulation of meaningful experiences via regular memory wipes, which is the sort of thing bad guys do.

-### Speaking of bad guys... what about the Empire and the Sith?
+### Speaking of bad guys... what about the Empire?

 In standard Star Wars, the Empire is more or less the antithesis of everything that is good, and it would be so even if there were no Sith involved in running